ignamartinoli/ignamartinoli.github.io/src/content/blog/Chronically terminal: Part I.md

 This is basically **how I stopped worrying and learned to love the terminal**.

-I do really hope that any of these tools help your workflow in a significant way.
+I truly hope these tools make your workflow easier and more efficient.
-And if you find any new shiny tool **feel free to let me know** 😄.
+And if you come across any new, shiny tools, **I’d love to hear about them** 😄.

 Stay tuned for **part two**!